NukeMail

 • You entered the wrong temp email address on the website.
 Even a single character difference means the OTP goes to a nonexistent inbox or someone else's.

 • You hit a rate limit on OTP requests.
 Most websites limit how many verification codes you can request in a short period.
-If you clicked "resend" too many times, the system may have temporarily blocked further sends.
+If you clicked "resend" too many times, the system might have temporarily blocked further sends.

 How to Fix It